prjblk/wordpress-audit-automation/README.md

 options:
   -h, --help            show this help message and exit --download-dir DOWNLOAD_DIR
-                        The directory to save downloaded files (default: current directory) --config CONFIG       Semgrep config/rules to run - https://semgrep.dev/docs/running-rules#running-semgrep-registry-rules-locally (default: p/php)
+                        The directory where the downloaded plugins folder is (default: current directory) --config CONFIG       Semgrep config/rules to run - https://semgrep.dev/docs/running-rules#running-semgrep-registry-rules-locally (default: p/php)
   --create-schema       Create the database and schema if this flag is set --verbose             Print detailed messages